MicrosoftDocs/bot-docs/articles/nodejs/bot-builder-nodejs-concepts.md

 ---
-title: Key concepts | Microsoft Docs
+title: Key concepts in the Bot Builder SDK for Node.js | Microsoft Docs
 description: Understand the key concepts and tools for building and deploying conversational bots available in the Bot Builder SDK for Node.js.
 author: DeniseMak
 ms.author: v-demak